ehpo/CatbNet/README.md

 Tools for comparing and analyzing the topology of biological networks

 ## Getting Started
-is able to compute most important network topological features, from node-based measures such as: different centralities to whole network-based measures such as: network density, diameter, for analytical and comparative purposes.
+CatbNet is able to compute most important network topological features, from node-based measures such as: different centralities to whole network-based measures such as: network density, diameter, for analytical and comparative purposes.
 You can use this tool by downloading its python source code.
 This tool is created using python 2.7